|

 find an object.
 For my work, I'm using a variety of different methods,

-MRI scanner The Relational Account (Becker, 2010) One of my central contributions to date is the demonstration
+left to right).
+The Relational Account (Becker, 2010) One of my central contributions to date is the demonstration

 that attentional selection is not typically tuned to absolute feature values